docQodly/docs/docs/language/basics/lang-text.md

 ## String comparisons

 - Strings are compared on a character-by-character basis (except in the case of searching by [keywords](#keywords), see below).
-- When strings are compared, the case of the characters is ignored; thus, `"a"=="A"` returns `TRUE`.
+- When strings are compared, the case of the characters is ignored; thus, `"a"=="A"` returns `true`.
 - When strings are compared, diacritical characters are ignored.
-For example, the following expressions return `TRUE`:
+For example, the following expressions return `true`:

 ```4d
      "n"=="ñ"